Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Introduction

 Subsequent surveys have greatly enlarged the numbers of recognized CEMP stars to many thousands, including the Sloan Digital Sky Survey \citep{Sloan_2000} and its extensions (SEGUE, \citealt{Yanny_2009}; SEGUE-2, \citealt{Rockosi_2022}), AEGIS \citep{Keller_2007}, LAMOST \citep{Lamost_2012}, and Pristine \citep{PRISTINE_2017}.

 CEMP stars have been demonstrated to increase in frequency with decreasing metallicity.
-They comprise approximately $30\%$ of all stars with $\text{[Fe/H]} < -2.0$, $60\%$ for $\text{[Fe/H]}<-3.0$, $80\%$ for $\text{[Fe/H]} <-3.5$, and up to $100\%$ for $\text{[Fe/H]} <-4.0$ (see Figure 6 of \citealt{Yoon_2018}).
+They comprise approximately $30\%$ of all stars with $\text{[Fe/H]} < -2.0$, $60\%$ for $\text{[Fe/H]}<-3.0$, $80\%$ for $\text{[Fe/H]} <-3.5$, and approaching $100\%$ (see \citet{Caffau_2011} for a possible exception) for $\text{[Fe/H]} <-4.0$ (see Figure 6 of \citealt{Yoon_2018}).
 This fundamental result indicates that the most metal-poor CEMP stars may preserve the chemical-abundance signature of the very first generations of stars, making them extremely valuable for the purposes of Stellar and Galactic Archaeology \citep{Frebel_2015a}.

 CEMP stars can be divided into multiple sub-classes.
 Work subsequent to the original \citet{Beers_2005} classification has introduced a number of refinements; we refer the interested reader to the review by \citet{Frebel_2018}.
 In the present work, we adopt the classifications listed in Table~\ref{tab:classes}.
 The primary sub-classes of interest in this paper are the CEMP-$s$ stars, which exhibit over-abundances of neutron-capture elements ([Ba/Fe] $> +1.0$, [Ba/Eu] $> +0.5$) associated with production by the $s$-process, and the CEMP-no stars, which exhibit no enhancements of neutron-capture elements ([Ba/Fe] $ < 0.0$)